-- Contexts for HCI (anything with a user interface, e.g., webpages, business applications, mobile applications, and games)
+- Contexts for HCI (anything with a digital interface, e.g., web, business applications, IoT, mobile appss and gaming)

-- Processes for user-centred development, e.g., early focus on users, empirical testing, iterative design
+- Processes for people-centric development, e.g., early focus on end-users, iterative design, empirical testing, qualitative analysis

-- Different measures for evaluation, e.g., utility, efficiency, learnability, user satisfaction
+- Differing metrics for evaluation, e.g., utility, efficiency, learnability, user satisfaction

 - Usability heuristics and the principles of usability testing